Large Language Models and Applications

 Course learning outcomes

-• Understand and describe the core principles behind LLMs, including their architectures, data sources, training pipelines, and benchmarking methodologies
+• Identify and explain the foundational principles of LLMs, including architecture, data sources, training pipelines, benchmarking, and ethical/societal considerations.

 Prerequisite(s)